AhadAlsulami/spacedout/README.md

 ✧ ˚ 𓇻　· 　　 .

 ## Overview
-This project aims to employ Java to provide an interactive space exploration experience in which users can navigate through several pages to learn more about the solar system.

-This project intended to use object-oriented programming (OOP) for a university course project.
+This project uses Java to provide an immersive space exploration experience where users can navigate through various pages to discover more about the solar system.
+The goal of this project is to employ object-oriented programming (OOP) for a university course project.

 ## Instructions
-Install the repository to the local machine and execute the files in the `src` directory to start using this project.
+To start using this project, install the repository on your local machine and execute the files in the `src` directory.
-The application allows the user to select which section they are interested in discovering from three selections (Planets, Constellations, and Observatories).
-Each one will provide interesting aspects to learn about.

 ## Screenshots
 #### ✧ Main page
-The main page contains a press start button to allow users starts their journey! 🚀
+The main page has a "press start" button, inviting users to begin their journey! 🚀
 <img src="https://github.com/AhadAlsulami/spacedout/assets/99281844/d0f0cbca-6fdf-40be-85ed-3641676eb12a" width="550">

 #### ✧ Sections
-After pressing start, a page that contains 3 sections will show, users can choose one of these sections to discover in depth.
+Upon clicking "press start," users will be directed to a page with three sections to choose from.
+Each section offers unique and exciting information to explore.
 <img src="https://github.com/AhadAlsulami/spacedout/assets/99281844/16201ea9-8ffe-4bc5-b9fc-0a0b3c78d020" width="550">

 _____________________________________
 #### ✧ 1.
 Planets
-The first section is about the solar system planets, users can enter their age and weight to see how it vary on different plamets.
+The first section focuses on the planets in our solar system.
+Users can input their age and weight to see how it would differ on each planet.
 <img src="https://github.com/AhadAlsulami/spacedout/assets/99281844/039d7bbd-27e7-47ca-9315-ae2373c61170" width="550">

 Age calculations: